History and Mission

 David Franklin, an internationally respected scholar of Italian Renaissance and baroque art, was the museum's ninth director; his term ended in October 2013.
 Fred Bidwell, the retired executive chairman of JWT/OgilvyAction, a national advertising agency serving leading brands with more than 500 employees, served as the museum's interim director.

-William M. Griswold was named the tenth director of the museum in May 2014, and is currently leading the museum as it approches its centennial anniversary.
+William M. Griswold was named the tenth director of the museum in May 2014, leading the museum through it's centennial year in 2016.
+Griswold is the museum's current director.

 1. J. H. Wade II, act of conveyance of land to be used for the CMA.